Trifluridine – Targeted Gastrointestinal Cancer Therapy

 Indications

-• Metastatic Gastric Cancer or Gastroesophageal Junction Adenocarcinoma: In patients who have received at least two prior systemic therapy regimens.
+• Gastric Cancer: treatment of metastatic adenocarcinoma of the stomach or gastroesophageal junction in patients who have received at least two prior lines of systemic therapy.

 Dosage and administration